cambridgesu/bob/README.md

 # BOB: a Basic On line Ballot box

+This repository tracks the live code of https://camb.vote

 The BOB system is designed to be an electronic version of a ballot box for Single Transferable Voting elections.

 Vote counting can be done for you, if you enable the option for running the results through an OpenSTV count.